ara3d/Plato.Geometry/README.md

 trying to manually write and maintain libraries by hand in different programming languages.
 We observed that sophisticated math libraries often resort to code generation techniques simply to work around limitations in the core languages.
-This project just takes the idea to its logical conclusion.
+This project just takes the idea to a logical next step.